flatimage/docs/docs/index.md

 $ ./arch.flatimage fim-perms add network
 ```

-Go to the permissions help page for more details.
+Go to the `fim-perms` help page for more details.

 ## How it works